Brick polytopes of spherical subword complexes and generalized associahedra: Root configurations

 The geometry of the root configuration~$\Roots{I}$ encodes many combinatorial properties of~$I$.
 In fact, the facet~$I$ is relevant for the brick polytope only when its root configuration is pointed.
 This is in particular the case when~$\Roots{I}$ forms a basis of~$V$.
-From Lemma~\ref{lem:roots&flips} and the connectedness of the flip graph, we derive that this property depends only on~$\sq{Q}$, not on the particular facet~$I$ of~$\subwordComplex(\sq{Q})$.
+From Lemma~\ref{lem:roots&flips} and the connectedness of the flip graph, we derive that this property depends only on~$\Q$, not on the particular facet~$I$ of~$\subwordComplex(\Q)$.

-\begin{lemma} Either all the root configurations~$\Roots{I}$, for~$I$ facet of~$\subwordComplex(\sq{Q})$, are simultaneously linear bases of the vector space~$V$, or none of them is. \end{lemma}
+\begin{lemma} Either all the root configurations~$\Roots{I}$ for facets~$I$ of~$\subwordComplex(\Q)$ are simultaneously linear bases of the vector space~$V$, or none of them is. \end{lemma}

-In this paper, we assume that the word~$\sq{Q}$ is such that the root configuration~$\Roots{I}$ forms a linear basis of~$V$ for any facet~$I$ of~$\subwordComplex(\sq{Q})$.
-We say that the word~$\sq{Q}$ is \defn{realizing}, and we denote by~$\fR$ the class of all realizing words.
-The following proposition ensures that if the root configuration is linearly independent but does not span~$V$, then we can always find an isomorphic subword complex for a parabolic subgroup of~$W$ for which the word is indeed realizing.
+In this paper, we only consider spherical subword complexes $\subwordComplex(\Q)$ for which the root configuration~$\Roots{I}$ of a facet~$I$ (or equivalently, of all facets) is linearly independent.
+We say that $\subwordComplex(\Q)$ is \defn{root independent}.
+Proposition~\ref{prop:restriction} ensures that if the root configuration is linearly independent but does not span~$V$, then we can always find an isomorphic subword complex for a parabolic subgroup of~$W$ for which the root configuration is indeed a basis.
+We will thus assume that the root configurations of root independent subword complexes are indeed bases of~$V$.